RupertDodkins/TimeTracker/README.md

 TimeTracker is a python package used to track and report my working hours.
-In other words massive procrastination
+In other words a massive exercise in procrastination